-- b.
-Description of consultation with municipalities and stakeholders, including: - i.
-The municipalities and stakeholders that were consulted in the development of the Action Plan. - ii.
+- Description of NHC's local housing context and priorities, including a description of Housing Need and how planned NHC actions and activities will ensure an appropriate balance between eliminating and reducing Housing Need.
+This may include a description of funding, actions, activities and programs for NHC housing priorities outside of the National Housing Strategy. - b.
+Description of consultation with municipalities, Inuit organizations and stakeholders, including: - i.
+The municipalities, Inuit organizations and stakeholders that were consulted in the development of the Action Plan. - ii.
 The findings and input from municipal and stakeholder consultations, and how these are integrated into the Action Plan. - c.
 Description of how funding, actions, and activities under this Agreement will create liveable and inclusive communities by supporting Social Housing and housing that is affordable and easily accessible to health services, education, early learning and child care facilities, employment opportunities, and public transit where provided or available in the community.
-NLHC is encouraged to propose its own targets relative to the actions and activities they have described. - d.
+NHC is encouraged to propose its own targets relative to the actions and activities they have described. - d.
 Description of how funding, actions, and activities under this Agreement will promote accessibility, environmental sustainability, energy efficiency and local employment benefits.
-NLHC will describe how these actions and activities will aspire to achieve/support the NHS/federally developed outcomes for accessibility, environmental sustainability, energy efficiency, and local employment benefits.
-NLHC is encouraged to propose its own targets relative to the actions and activities they have described.
+NHC will describe how these actions and activities will aspire to achieve/support the NHS/federally developed outcomes for accessibility, environmental sustainability, energy efficiency, and local employment benefits.
+NHC is encouraged to propose its own targets relative to the actions and activities they have described.